rschristopher/ischristtrue.com/src/truth.md

 There is power and oppression.
 There is the deconstruction of everything, even deconstructionism itself.

+It seems every worldview is on same gradient that gets further and further away from answering the fundamental questions of life.

 To be clear, if you claim to be a rationalist,